Denied Claims And Discontinued Benefits

 Thankfully, for many of our clients at The Law Office of Gretchen Hall in St. Paul, we have helped many injured workers get past obstacles like these.
 We are ready to walk beside you through all phases of fighting the denial or discontinuation of benefits that you need.
 At our law firm, your pain and concerns are real and will be heard.
 We welcome the opportunity to explain how we can help you starting right now.

-The First Step Is The Most Important: Free Consultation
+The First Step Is The Most Important: Set Up A Free Consultation

 Looking for a lawyer is an excellent first step; we commend you for watching out for yourself.
 Our workers’ compensation lawyer and our legal staff are ready to watch out for you, too.